anywhichway/lazy-elements/README.md

 the [MDN documentation on form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) for more information on how to do this properly.

-## Combining Wired Element Attributes
+## Combining Lazy Element Attributes

 Attributes can be combined to create more complex behavior.